NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 ##1.
 Creating a Raster Stack in R

 In the previous activity, we exported a subset of the NEON Reflectance data from a HDF5 file.
 In this activity, we will create a full color image using 3 (red, green and blue - RGB) bands.
-We will start with the same steps we did in the last activity - make sure our packages are loaded and read in the HDF5 file.
+We will follow many of the steps we followed in the [intro to working with hyperspectral data activity](http://neondataskills.org/HDF5/Imaging-Spectroscopy-HDF5-In-R/).
+These steps included loading required packages, reading in our file and viewing the file structure.

 	#Load required packages
 	library(raster)